 Produced by Peeter Vähi and Resonabilis

-Ensemble Resonabilis (Lat – ‘ringing, sounding’) consists of an unique combination of instruments – voice, flute, cello and kannel.
+Ensemble Resonabilis (in Latin – ‘ringing, sounding’) consists of an unique combination of instruments – voice, flute, cello and kannel.

 Kannel is a string instrument spread in the Baltic countries and Finland under different names and forms.
 Kannel resembles to some extent to German Zither or Turkish kanun.